Install

 Matrixify also offers the ability to export Shopify order Metafields.

-To apply filters, simply press on the “Filter” button, select the filter, select condition and enter your values.
+To apply filters, simply press the Filters button, select the filter, select the condition, and enter your values.

 You can also apply multiple filters for a single export.